 Step 1.
 Choose Your Diamond Shape

 To start, find out what diamond shape she likes.
 Popular diamond shapes include round, oval, princess-cut, emerald-cut, Asscher-cut, marquise-cut, radiant-cut, pear-shaped, and heart-shaped diamonds.
 These are the most known cuts.
-Here is a visual aid for your reference:

 Nowadays there are also some rather rare cuts that you should know about, especially if your bride-to-be has an appreciation for sophisticated jewelry design.
 For example, Old European Cut: like the old mine cut, diamonds cut in this shape possess a high crown, small table, and a large, flat culet.

 Step 2.
 Choose Your Diamond Size

 The size of a diamond is arguably the most visual of characteristics for diamond shoppers.
 The size is measured in millimeters (not to be confused with carat which refers to weight of the diamond, not its size).
 Just to give you an idea, the size of a 1 carat diamond that has been cut to ideal proportions is approximately 6.5 mm; the size of a 0.5 carat diamond is approximately 5.2 mm.
 You'll find a wide range of diamond sizes is available within a given budget.

 Step 3.
 Choose Your Diamond Quality

 The quality of a diamond in summary is known as the 4 C’s: Cut The cut of a diamond has the biggest effect on its sparkle, also called brilliance.
 Even with perfect color and clarity, a poor cut can make a diamond look dull.
 Color Colorless diamonds are most highly valued and are priced accordingly.
 For the best value, choose a colorless or near-colorless diamond that has no noticeable color, grades D-J. Clarity Most diamonds have tiny imperfections called inclusions.